 Instructions

-- To make the base use a food processor to whizz up the biscuits into crumbs, or bash them with a rolling pin in a bowl
+- To make the base use a food processor to whizz up the biscuits into crumbs, or bash them gently with a rolling pin in a bowl or ziploc bag

-- Mix in the melted butter and press the mixture into the bottom of a 23cm springform tin.
-Put it in the fridge for 30 minutes to set
+- Mix in the melted butter into the biscuit crumbs and press the mixture into the bottom of a 23cm springform tin.
+Put it in the fridge while you make the filling

-- For the cheesecake filling use a food mixer with a whisk attachment or an electric hand whisk to mix together the cream cheese and icing sugar until smooth with no lumps
+- For the cheesecake filling use a food mixer with a whisk attachment or an electric hand whisk to mix together the cream cheese, icing sugar, rum, lime juice and peppermint extract until smooth with no lumps

 - Add the double cream and whisk until it is very thick and holds it's shape